 - To enable IAFL leadership to plan for the future: we provide management reports to the IAFL Executive Committee and Board of Governors although most of the information in these reports is anonymised

-- To ensure an enjoyable experience at IAFL meetings: we use conference booking and hotel booking data to answer your queries and summarise your registration details to you; to provide conference papers, name badges for lawyers and guests and delegate lists; to cross check hotel and meeting registrations to ensure that nothing has been forgotten; to organise the conference education programme, tours and dinners and make sure that any special needs are catered for; to keep you updated about meeting arrangements; and to provide confirmation of attendance where required to obtain CPD points
+- To ensure an enjoyable experience at IAFL meetings: we use conference booking and hotel booking data to answer queries and summarise registration details; to provide conference papers, name badges for lawyers and guests and delegate lists; to cross check hotel and meeting registrations to ensure that nothing has been forgotten; to organise the conference education programme, tours and dinners and make sure that any special needs are catered for; to keep you updated about meeting arrangements; and to provide confirmation of attendance where required to obtain CPD points

 - To inform those with an interest in IAFL about forthcoming events: If you have previously attended an IAFL open meeting or applied to join IAFL, we believe that there is legitimate interest to invite you to attend our open conferences.
 These conferences are a great way to learn about international family law, to get to know IAFL and for us to get to know you and to network with other international family lawyers.